-Prior to Will’s diagnosis, Melanie was a psychologist in youth health and around 12 months after his diagnosis she started a job working as the Pediatric Psychologist at a diabetes service.
+Prior to Will’s diagnosis, Melanie was a psychologist in youth health, and around 12 months after his diagnosis she started a job working as the paediatric psychologist at a diabetes service.
 This role requires her to work with the diabetes educators, dietitians, endocrinologists and families.

-“When they’re growing up, it’s the parents who have to do everything in managing the condition and then as they get older and a bit more independent it becomes harder, there has to be a balance,” she said.
+She notes that the transition of life stages can be difficult.
+“When they’re growing up, it’s the parents who have to do everything in managing the condition, and then as they get older and a bit more independent it becomes harder, there has to be a balance,” she said.

 “We know at this age that kids have so much else going on that diabetes is almost the last thing they want to think about.
 You need to be able to back away a little bit, but also to still be able to keep them safe and be sure that all the other diabetes related tasks are happening.

 “We aimed to show parents that all the challenges with teenagers are really normal and then try to give them practical strategies to situations that might come up, practical strategies for living with their teenager in the most positive way they can.”

-Melanie’s biggest parenting tip is simple- talk.
+Melanie’s biggest parenting tip is simple: talk.

-“Don’t let it go too long between talking about it because it may not be obvious that your child is struggling.”
+“And don’t let it go too long between talking about it because it may not be obvious that your child is struggling.”

 “Kids are often living in the moment and their priorities are in that time.
 It’s about managing your different expectations because the way you think about things is going to be different to the way they think about things.

-“These kids are so resilient; Type 1 Diabetes can often bring out so much strength and it often amazes me how they manage to deal with all that diabetes throws at them.
-Of course, it’s not easy and the burden of type 1 is big but I believe kids are much stronger than we often think they are.
+“These kids are so resilient.
+Type 1 diabetes can often bring out so much strength and it often amazes me how they manage to deal with all that diabetes throws at them.
+Of course it’s not easy and the burden of type 1 is big, but I believe kids are much stronger than we often think they are.